 The division of responsibilities between the Chairman, Chief Executive Officer and Non-Executive Directors is set out in writing in their contracts and agreed by the Board.
 The roles of the Chairman and the Chief Executive Officer are separate with a distinct division of responsibilities.
 The partnership between Michael Tobin OBE and Andrew Walwyn is based on mutual trust and facilitated by regular dialogue between the two.
 The separation of authority enhances independent oversight of the executive management by the Board and helps to ensure that no one individual on the Board has unfettered authority.

 For the roles and responsibilities of the Board please see section 6 on page 50 of the Company’s 2020 Annual Report.

 10. COMMUNICATING WITH SHAREHOLDERS AND OTHER RELEVANT STAKEHOLDERS

 Responsibility for shareholder relations rests with Andrew Walwyn, the Group's Chief Executive Officer.
 He ensures that there is effective communication with shareholders and is responsible for ensuring that the Board understands the views of shareholders.
 Andrew is supported by the Group's corporate brokers with whom he is in regular dialogue.
 As a part of a comprehensive investor relations programme, formal meetings with investors are scheduled to discuss the Group’s interim and final results.
 In the intervening periods, the Group continues its dialogue with the investor community by meeting key investor representatives and holding investor roadshows as appropriate.

 Under AIM rule 26 the Company publishes a comprehensive suite of information on the Company’s website.

-The company regularly meets with its key stakeholders regularly; with HSBC quarterly and with core suppliers bi-monthly.
+The company regularly meets with its key stakeholder, Santander, quarterly and with core suppliers bi-monthly.